m-arch/finagle-clojure/README.md

 # Note

-This fork of the main repo is not stable, it's an updated replacement of the original repo that might break under some circumstences.
+This fork of the main repo is not stable, it's an updated replacement of the original repo that might break under some circumstances.
 To install you need to clone the repo and run lein install locally for sub directories first starting by core and then for other directories.

 Latest version: 0.8.0-SNAPSHOT